 Sterling Whitaker is a Nashville-based musician and music journalist.
 He is the author of two books: 'Unsung Heroes of Rock Guitar' and 'The Grand Delusion: The Unauthorized True Story of Styx.'
 He has appeared as a guest on VH1, BBC Radio and radio all over North America.
 Whitaker is also very involved in animal rescue.

-Nastiest Lawsuits in Country Music
+Nastiest Lawsuits in Country Music History

 The music business is a high-stakes, high-risk venture, and it's not unusual for things to wind up in court.